aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

   - No additional AWS accounts need to be pre-created before Accelerator installation
 - Limit increase to support a minimum of 6 new sub-accounts plus any additional workload accounts
 - Valid configuration file, updated to reflect your requirements (see below)
-- Determine your primary or Accelerator `control` or 'home' region (i.e. ca-central-1).
+- Determine your primary or Accelerator `control` or `home` region, this is the AWS region in which you will most often operate
 - The Accelerator _can_ be installed into existing AWS Organizations - see caveats and notes in [section 4](#4-existing-organizations--accounts) below
 - Existing AWS Landing Zone Solution (ALZ) customers are required to remove their ALZ deployment before deploying the Accelerator.
 Scripts are available to assist with this process.
 Due to long-term supportability concerns, we no longer support installing the Accelerator on top of the ALZ.